-Following the huge success of the 2012 Olympic Games, the Queen Elizabeth Olympic Park and surrounding areas now continue to grow as one of London’s newest neighbourhoods, adapting the sustainable legacy of the park's buildings and transport links to meet future needs.
+Following the huge success of the London 2012 Olympic and Paralympic Games, Queen Elizabeth Olympic Park and surrounding areas continue to grow as one of London’s newest neighbourhoods, adapting the sustainable legacy of the park's buildings and transport links to meet future needs.

 Ticket Information Toggle

 Concessions are available for students and over 65s, please bring a copy of your ID with you on the tour to show the tour guide on arrival.

 PLEASE NOTE: Walking tours will go ahead whatever the weather and tickets are non refundable/transferable